An overview on babysitting

 - Their age and experience

-- How long they will be babysitting for (eg a couple of hours or a full day)
+- How long they will be babysitting (e.g. a couple of hours or a full day)

-- How often they are needed (eg a regular weekly half-day)
+- How often they are needed (e.g. weekly / fortnightly)

 - What they are paid by other parents

-- When you need child care.
-There may be higher rates for holidays and evenings.
+- When you need the care - there may be higher rates for holidays and evenings

 If you are going through an agency, booking fees are usually around $25 to $35 per booking.
 You may also be charged a cancellation fee if you need to cancel the booking, and there may be a minimum number of hours per booking, which is generally 3 to 4 hours.